Altinn/altinn-access-management-frontend/README.md

 To add test data to the app, do the following:

-- Clone following [repo](https://github.com/Altinn/app-localtest) and checkout branch feature/accessmanagement-subdomain(and for windows it's important to checkout commit 9ba9110e7934c4628076450d92bf829df8413619).
+- Clone following [repo](https://github.com/Altinn/app-localtest) and checkout branch feature/accessmanagement-subdomain.
 Also remember to follow readme in that branch (Because localtest for podman doesn't work yet).
 You have completed this step when you can run localtest.
 - Sometimes the docker command isn't recognized on computer, if so try to run this command:
 ```bash
    export PATH="$PATH:/Applications/Docker.app/Contents/Resources/bin/"